 Air Purifiers for Health Issues

 Certain health conditions lead to poor sleep, which can create a cyclical dynamic in which your conditions worsen.
-Air purifiers have been shown to solve some common health issues.
+Air purifiers have been shown to solve some common health issues by improving the air quality.

 Allergies and Sleep